 You can make this activity slightly more difficult by challenging your students to create composite shapes.
 Ask your students to combine, say, two triangles together to create a rectangle, or have them overlap two circles for eyes.
 Another great extension is to challenge your students to include other polygons, such as pentagons, rhombuses, and trapezoids.

 Why stop at naming the shapes?
 Take this activity one step further by including shape properties in the conversation.
 Have your students determine the total number of shapes that have four corners, or the total number that only have three sides!
 Introduce some data management by making histograms to see which shapes were the most commonly used.

-Fill several ziploc bags with counters, and place them around the room.
+Fill several sandwich bags with counters, and place them around the room.
 Have students work in pairs going from station to station attempting to decorate both of their trees with the same number of ornaments.

 This activity is designed as an early introduction to even and odd numbers, but you can extend this idea into a discussion on multiples.
 When you have two students trying to split a number of counters equally, they are, of course, also determining if the number is a multiple of two.

-Ask your students, “What happens when three of you go to a station at once, and try to decorate three trees evenly?”
+Ask your students, “What happens when three of you go to a station at once and try to decorate three trees evenly?”
 Which numbers work for three?
-How about for four trees?
+How about four trees?
 Again, trying to understand the pattern can be difficult, so use that hundreds chart to help your students visualize it.

 For example, if their number is 5, they may come up with: